 I want more.

 OK.
 The problem I had is that I was given the warning to change my character on the phone as it is scientifically proven that you sell more if you have a deeper voice on the phone.
 You have to do it because if you sound just normal, you’ll get eaten alive.
 It’s like a race to find the candidate, with no ethic at all.
 It’s not like if you’re working for a charity, charities shouldn’t lie and should have some ethic in their work.

-So you were given a warning for just having a regular voice?
+Were you given a warning for having a regular voice?

 Well, you know me.

 Yeah – but I am polite, you know, and I believe in myself as the person who I am.
 I tried to do it my way, and it didn’t work.
 I had to be more rude and loud.
 The irony behind this is that the most recruiting agencies show off their ethical values on their websites, they say they’re different and that they do the right thing, and they are honest, but it’s simply not true.